5G Home Internet: Is It Faster Than Fiber?

 Absolutely.
 Fiber is less affected by weather or congestion.

-4. Is 5G home internet faster than fiber in 2025?
+4. Is 5G home internet faster than fiber?

 In most cases, no. While 5G speeds have improved significantly reaching up to 1 Gbps in ideal conditions fiber internet still delivers faster and more consistent speeds, especially for upload and low-latency tasks like gaming or video calls.